IsraelOrtuno/pipedrive/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/IsraelOrtuno)

+### Contribute by referral code / link

-Or use my referral code or link to get up to 45 days completely free of charge:
+You could use my referral code or link to get up to 45 days completely free of charge.
+Just sign up using this link or add the code to the billing section:

 [af-devio](https://www.pipedrive.com/register?promocode=af-devio)